RadoslavStefanov/VSMS-ASP/README.md

 # VSMS-ASP
-VSMS(Virtus Store Management Software) is a web based store management app.
+VSMS(Virtus Store Management Software) is a working web based store management app.
 Design for the needs Virtus4.LTD.
 VSMS takes care of product creation and quantity distribution, sales and stock reports.
+Its used by the company in their animal food store.

 ![image](https://user-images.githubusercontent.com/72268734/161801827-0e6f582e-36b1-4f4f-8799-f742c09463ca.png)